Construction Loans: What They Are and How They Work

 When the house is finished and the loan converts to a permanent mortgage, the monthly payments increase to cover both principal and interest.
 To qualify for a construction-to-permanent loan, the home must be the buyer’s planned primary residence or second home.

-Renovation loans cover the costs of remodeling a fixer-upper home that you purchase or repairs on the home you currently own.
+Renovation loans cover the costs of remodeling a fixer-upper home that you purchase or repairs to the home you currently own.
 An FHA 203(k) loan, also called a rehab mortgage, finances both the purchase of the home and the rehabilitation.
 It will also cover just the renovation if you already own the home.

 Different from a conventional mortgage, a renovation loan might charge fees to borrowers for the preparation of architectural documents and review of the rehabilitation plan.
 FHA renovation loans provide a streamlined solution for buyers who want to buy a fixer-upper house and finance repairs to improve the home for living.
 A renovation loan is based on the projected value of the home once repairs are complete.